Quad4-Software/RNS-over-HTTP/README.md

 [Русский](README-RU.md)

-A Reticulum interface that tunnels traffic over standard HTTP/S POST requests.
+A custom Reticulum interface that tunnels traffic over standard HTTP/S POST requests.
 This allows Reticulum to operate on networks where only web traffic is permitted, effectively bypassing firewalls, DPI, and other restrictions.

 [Non-GitHub Mirror](https://lavaforge.org/Ivan/RNS-over-HTTP).
 Also available on the network `RNS-over-HTTP` node.